haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-c-jobs.md

     // Read the job flag header
     const jobFlag = request?.headers?.[JobFlagHeader] as JobFlag;
     if (jobFlag !== JobFlag.ON) {
-        // If it's not marked as a job, just run it with any additional logic. return method.apply(controller, args);
+        // If it's not marked as a job, just run it without any additional logic. return method.apply(controller, args);
     }
     // Add the operation execution as a new job.